gkchestertron/notes/README.md

 ## Usage
 The usage is simple:
 ```
-# open the notes.md file in vim
+# append to notes from stdout
 $ note

 # create a new subheading at the end of your notes file and reads from stdout,